 Not only does Brazil enjoy substantial reserves of offshore oil, it also shows vast potential in terms of renewable energy sources.
-But to realise this potential, the “continent-country” will have to invest in its infrastructure.
+But to realize this potential, the “continent-country” will have to invest in its infrastructure.

 Fifteen times the size of France and as big as a continent, Brazil presents a mixed energy picture, characterised by its geography and contrasting abundant resources – both fossil and renewable.
 “The point of energy generation is often located far from the point of consumption,” remarks Dominique Ferreira, CEO of the VINCI Energies Brazil division.
 “The considerable distances involved in delivering electricity make transmission, and therefore access to energy, a critical issue.”